isEmmanuelOlowe/Y2W05Practical/W05 Practical Report.md

 #### `stocRecordAddMultipleStock`

-Checks that the amount of incrementation works for add more than one items to.
+Checks that the amount of increments works for add more than one items to.
 Further checking if the `addStock()` works properly.

+#### `StockRecordBuyProduct`

+Checks you are able to actually buy a product.

 #### `stockRecordBuyRecducesStock`